 Yes.
 Here are some of the most popular:

 Most gifts are tax-free, which means they don't count against the personal exemption amount.
-Only gifts of more than $14,000 per year to any one person or noncharitable institution are taxable.
-Making gifts of $14,000 or less, however, can yield substantial estate tax savings if you keep at it for several years.
+Only gifts of more than $17,000 (in 2023) per year to any one person or noncharitable institution are taxable.
+Making gifts of $17,000 or less, however, can yield substantial estate tax savings if you keep at it for several years.

 Some gifts are exempt from the gift/estate tax no matter what their amount.
 For example, if your spouse is a U.S. citizen, you can give your spouse an unlimited amount of property free of gift tax.
-A noncitizen spouse can receive up to $148,000.
-(This amount is also indexed for inflation.)
+A noncitizen spouse can receive up to $175,000 (for 2023 —this amount is also indexed for inflation).
 Any property given to a tax-exempt charity avoids federal gift taxes, and money spent directly for someone's medical bills or school tuition is exempt as well.

 Yes.
 Even if your estate isn't big enough to owe federal estate tax, the state may still take a bite.